 “Like my privacy was violated,” Sofie admitted after a few seconds, “like… like someone out of sight is looking in my window while I’m undressing.”
 She could see a blush rising to Matthew’s cheeks at her choice of words and she wasn’t even teasing him!
 “But you get what I mean, right?”

-Sofie sighed as she looked into her drink, “All this with the aliens will only get those Pro-Earth peoples’ blood up.
+Sofie sighed as she looked into her drink, “All this with the aliens will only get those Pro-Terran peoples’ blood up.
 People are afraid of what’s different and they don’t like change.
-With the war they have all the more reason to hate non-Earthers.”
+With the war they have all the more reason to hate non-Terrans.”

 “I think they’re being foolish,” he replied honestly.
-“We’re all human and we’re all originally from Earth even if some of us were born on other planets.
-I don’t care about this ‘Earth for Earthers’ nonsense.”
+“We’re all human and we’re all originally from Terra even if some of us were born on other planets.
+I don’t care about this ‘Terra for Terrans’ nonsense.”
 He paused for a second before saying, “Like you for instance.
-I don’t see a Colonial, I see a fellow person.”
+I don’t see a Colonial; I see a fellow person.”

 “I hear you!” he answered with a genuine smile that she thought suited him very well.
-“Gute nacht Sofie.”
+“Good night Sofie.”

-“Gute nacht,” she replied as the two went for the door.
-“Oh, before I forget,” she pulled out her comlink, a fairly standard civilian version of the same ones the military used, “since I never had a chance to give it the last time I saw you you’ll need this,” she held out her comlink upon which was displayed her com code.
+“Good night,” she replied as the two went for the door.
+“Oh, before I forget,” she pulled out her commlink, a fairly standard civilian version of the same ones the military used, “since I never had a chance to give it the last time, I saw you you’ll need this,” she held out her commlink upon which was displayed her com code.

 Matthew slid his college CAC through the reader by the door and entered his dorm room.
 Setting his bag down he started to shed his coat when his roommate Varian Ishiki came in from the latrine with a towel around his waist.
 Not for the first time did Matthew think that his roommate’s name was… odd to say the least.
 When Matt first inquired about it the guy chuckled and said that his father was Japanese and his mother was a mix of European.